 > Are there any work trade opportunities for teens/kids under the age of 18?

-The general admission adult weekend wristband does NOT include Thursday entry to the festival or the campgrounds/parking lots.
-Work trade crew members wishing to attend the festival starting on Thursday can either arrange to work an additional shift with their crew in exchange for a Thursday ticket, or can purchase one at pickathon.com/tickets.
+The 3 and 4-day general admission weekend wristbands do NOT include Wednesday entry to the festival or the campgrounds/parking lots.
+Work trade crew members wishing to attend the festival starting on Wednesday must be earning a 4-day ticket and be available for shifts on Wednesday and Thursday morning (or be willing to work additional hours if on a pre/post festival crew).
+Early Wednesday entry tickets can also be purchased at pickathon.com/tickets.

 > Does my weekend ticket include weekend parking or a transit shuttle pass?